 Today’s marketers have a whole landscape of opportunities to reach their customers: SEO, blogs, social media, digital advertising, not to mention what you can do offline.
 But all these modern digital marketing channels shouldn’t distract you from the good old email.

 Content delivered to your target’s digital doorstep is much more likely to actually be seen than, for example, a social media post.
-After all, there are still more active email users (3.9 million) than social media users worldwide (3.5 billion).
+After all, there are still more active email users (3.9 billion) than social media users worldwide (3.5 billion).
 And what’s more, email brings more engagement than social – the average email open rate across industries is around 23%, while the overall engagement on Facebook, Twitter and Instagram combined is only 0.58%.

 But if your emails are not being opened and your customers and prospects are not clicking through to your website, you’re likely falling short of achieving your campaigns’ conversion goals.
 So how to improve your campaigns’ performance?
 Check five Adobe tools and best practices that will help you improve your email campaigns and ensure you’re sending emails that really click with your target audiences.